• PEO FAQs

 PEOs do not supply labor to worksites.
 Instead, they enter into a co-employment agreement in which the employer retains full control over employees.

 Very common.
-It is estimated that as many as four million Americans are employed in a PEO arrangement.
+It is estimated that as many as 4.5 million Americans are employed in a PEO arrangement.
 PEOs operate in all 50 states, and the industry has grown by an annual rate of 7.6 percent, roughly seven percent higher than the compounded annual growth rate of employment from 2008 to 2020.

 GMS benefits administration services offers self and fully funded insurance, HRA, MERP, HAS, COBRA, and more.
 This scope of services can expand your product base and makes it easier to find policies for your clients.
 Plus, you can use our economies of scale to secure better rates for your customers, ultimately increasing client satisfaction and retention.